candypay/docs/pages/docs/introduction.md

 ### Product

-- CandyPay is focused on simplifying and lowering the bars to entering NFT markets for a newbie.
+- CandyPay is focused on simplifying and lowering the bars to enter NFT markets for a newbie.
 Built on top of the finest tech in the Solana ecosystem — Candy Machine v2 by Metaplex & Solana Pay, CandyPay currently offers two core products:

   - A no-code NFT minting QR code builder.
   - A public API for developers to easily integrate CandyPay in their NFT minting sites, with complete customizations and secure workflow for users.